tldr-pages/tldr/pages/common/git-hash-object.md

 `git hash-object {{path/to/file}}`

-- Compute the ID and store it in git database:
+- Compute the object ID and store it in the Git database:

 `git hash-object -w {{path/to/file}}`